Snowflake-Labs/sfquickstarts/site/sfguides/src/data_products_data_mesh_dbt/data_products_data_mesh_dbt.md

 order by order_date
 ```

-### Execute
+### Execute and admire

-TODO: Should this actually be "click the build button"?

-Navigate to the [Command bar](https://arc.net/l/quote/kfovefjk) and execute a `dbt run`.
+Navigate to the **Command bar** and execute `dbt build`.
 This will both validate the work you've done thus far and build out the requisite models into your sandbox within Snowflake.

+At this point, you may also admire what you have built by looking at the **Lineage tab** in the dbt Cloud IDE, and as shown in the graphic below.

+TODO: Add lineage graphic here

 ### Additional features to build data products

-- **Cloud CLI:** dbt Cloud enables data practitioners to develop in their tool of choice and comes equipped with a local [dbt Cloud CLI](/docs/cloud/cloud-cli-installation) or in-browser [dbt Cloud IDE](/docs/cloud/dbt-cloud-ide/develop-in-the-cloud).
+- **dbt Cloud CLI:** In this guide, we are using the dbt Cloud IDE available within the web browser. dbt Cloud enables data practitioners to also develop with a local [dbt Cloud CLI](/docs/cloud/cloud-cli-installation) using a locally-installed code editor of their choice.
-- TODO: Linting
+- **dbt Cloud IDE linting and formatting:** To keep data product code quality high and follow your team's coding standards, you can use the built-in [linters and formatters in dbt Cloud](https://docs.getdbt.com/docs/cloud/dbt-cloud-ide/lint-format).

 ### Wrapping up this step